BasharAlwarad/Software_Engineering_course/28_access_modifiers/README.md

 #### public

-- **What:** Accessible from anywhere in your code and from other assemblies.
+- Accessible from anywhere in your code and from other assemblies.
-- **When to use:** When you want a member to be available to all other code, such as APIs or libraries.
+- When you want a member to be available to all other code, such as APIs or libraries.
-- **Why:** Enables sharing and reusing code across projects.
+- Enables sharing and reusing code across projects.

 ```csharp
 public string Name;